Pufferfish Privacy: An Information-Theoretic Study: Introduction

 \section{Introduction}

-The increased amount of personal data shared online, along with developments in data mining techniques pose serious privacy threats.
-Statistical privacy frameworks seek to address these threats in a principled manner with formal guarantees \cite{census_haney2017utility}.
-Differential privacy (DP)~\cite{DMNS06} is a popular framework, which enables answering aggregate queries about a database while keeping individual records private.
-However, DP only accounts for one type of private information (namely, individual records modeled by rows of the database), and does not allow to encode domain knowledge into the framework.
-To address these limitations, a versatile generalization of DP, termed Pufferfish Privacy (PP), was proposed in~\cite{KM14}.
-PP allows to customize what information is regarded private, and explicitly integrates distributional assumptions into the definition.
+With the exponential increase in personal data shared online and recent advancements in data mining techniques, privacy concerns have become more pressing than ever.
+Statistical privacy frameworks seek to address these threats in a principled manner subject to formal guarantees \cite{census_haney2017utility}.
+Differential privacy (DP)~\cite{DMNS06} is a popular framework, which preserves the privacy of individual records while enabling aggregate queries about a database.
+However, DP only deals with one type of private information (individual records modeled by rows of the database) and does not allow to incorporate domain knowledge into the framework.
+To address these limitations, a versatile generalization of DP called Pufferfish Privacy (PP) was proposed in~\cite{KM14}.
+PP enables customization of what constitutes private information and explicitly integrates distributional assumptions into its definition.
+Nevertheless, the flexibility of the PP definition comes at a cost as the general framework is hard to work with and derive mechanisms for.
+This work aims to circumvent this impasse by proposing a new structured PP framework along with a natural information-theoretic formulation thereof, which lends well for analysis and enables devising mechanisms and exploring various additional~applications.

-Connections between statistical privacy and information theory have been gaining increased attention \cite{BK11,DJW13,AAL15,WYZ16,CY16,IW17,mironov2017renyi} as they enable borrowing tools and ideas from one discipline to make progress in the study of the other.
-Specifically, \cite{CY16} established an equivalent characterization of DP in terms of the conditional mutual information between the mechanism and any individual record, given the rest of the database.
-This equivalent formulation lends well for an information-theoretic analysis and quantifies privacy via a common currency (namely, mutual information) through which privacy-utility tradeoffs may be explored~\cite{MSSNM14}.
-It was also leveraged in~\cite{SKT18} to study fundamental privacy-utility tradeoffs in linear regression problems.
-Inspired by the above, herein we target an information-theoretic characterization of PP, using which we shall explore various properties, mechanisms, and applications.